 Aluminum conducts heat and electricity much better than steel, making it useful for heat sinks or as conductors.
 It is also cheaper than stainless steel and is completely recyclable.
 It is easily machined, malleable, and accepts a variety of surface finishes.
 Also, the strength of aluminum increases at subzero temperatures without decreasing ductility.

 There are some downsides to aluminum though.
 As mentioned before, it is less strong than steel.
-It can be welded, but often it is difficult, and that is largely because aluminum has a much lower melting point and starts to become soft above 400 degrees.
+It can be welded, but often it is difficult, and that is large because aluminum has a much lower melting point and starts to become soft above 400 degrees.

 If lighter weight, corrosion resistance, lowest cost, and ease of machining, are major concerns, you should consider aluminum.